plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Rules/Attributes & Abilities/Spellcasting/Spellcasting.md

 * Instantaneous - The effects of the "Spell" happen instantaneously.
 * `X` rounds - The effects last that many rounds, or `6X` seconds outside of encounters.
 * `X` minutes - The effects last that many minutes.
-* Concentration, ... - The effects last the duration, as long as you are "Concentrating".
-If you stop "Concentrating", the "Spell" ends.
+* Up to `X` rounds/minutes/hours/etc. - The effects last either the duration of the "Spell", or until you pre-maturely end it as a ◻️ at any time, or some other *Action* specified by the "Spell".
+If the "Spell" requires "Concentration", then you are "Concentrating" until the "Spell" ends.

 [AOE]: ../Areas%20of%20Effect.md